NYPL/engineering-general/standards/alerting.md

 The RECOMMENDED search for a metric filter is `{ $.levelCode <= 3 }`.

 The metric created from the metric filter MUST be used to trigger an alarm.

+#### How to Set up a Metric

+1. Log in the [AWS service](https://aws.amazon.com/console/) with your credentials.

+2. Go to `CloudWatch` by clicking `Services` dropdown menu from the top navigation and choose `CloudWatch`.

+3. Go to `Logs` from the left navigation and find the log you want to build the meric on from the log list.

+4. Click the left circle of the log, and then go up to the top of the log list, click `Create Metric Filter`.

+5. In `Define Logs Metric Filter` page, enter the filter you like in `Filter Pattern` field, such as `{ $.levelCode <= 3 }`.
+Then click `Assign Metric`.

+6. In `Create Metric Filter and Assign a Metric` page, enter your filter and metic names based on the conventions from the previous paragraph.
+Also, notice that all the customized metrics should be assigned in the `Metric Namespace` of `LogMetrics`.
+Click _Create Filter_ it is done.

 ### Other Alarms